-The human body mainly comprises of a head, neck, stomach, hands, trunk, and the legs.
-Along with these parts, our body contains different types of cells, tissues, organs, and other biological systems, which are involved in carrying out different types of specific functions essential for maintaining a healthy life.
+The human body is made up of different types of cells, tissues, organs, and other biological systems, which are involved in carrying out different types of specific functions essential for maintaining a healthy life.

 Interesting facts about the Human Body

 Here are a few interesting facts about the Human Body